click on photo to go back ...

 The habits of many years on the stage are too strong for Arthur Allen, who acted some of the better character roles, to drop before the microphone.
 He usually went through the motions suggested by his part, or screwed his physiognomy up to resemble the type he was portraying.

 In 1927, ex-Broadway playwright William Ford Manley and Henry Fisk Carlton created a weekly anthology show known as Soconyland Sketches (Socony was an acronym for Standard Oil Company of New York).
+They started with Shakespeare, as a gesture to the Shakespearean celebration going on at the time, it consisted chiefly of scenes from Shakespeare's plays.
 "Our first idea was to do only history stories," said Manley.
 "We did Miles Standish, Old Ironsides, and The Cherry Valley Massacre.
 But we found, after the first year, that Parker Fennelly teamed so well with Arthur Allen that we conceived of two homespun rural characters built around these two actors."
 So while Soconyland Sketches (Nov 1.
 1927 - ) did not set out to have continuing characters, Parker Fennelly and Arthur Allen both played village rubes, stereotypical dry New Englanders.
 Together they probably created more shows in this "hillbilly" genre than anyone else before or since.
+The five-man team was completed with Harold McGee, who directed.

-• "The Story of Major Andre" (Sep.
-28 1931 & Oct 5.
-1931) The tangled affairs of war which led to disaster for both Benedict Arnold and Maj.
-John Andre, the British officer who was executed for his part in the plot.
-Arthur Allen is cast as Josiah Smith the innocent American colonist who was with Arnold and Andre during the last days before Arnold's treachery was discovered.
+• "The Story of Major Andre" (Sep 28.
+1931 & Oct 5.
+1931) The tangled affairs of war which led to disaster for both Benedict Arnold and Major John Andre, the British officer who was executed for his part in the plot.
+Arthur Allen is cast as Josiah Smith the innocent American colonist who was with Arnold and Andre during the last days before Arnold's treachery was discovered;

 • "The Great White Teacher" written by Captain Peter Freuchen with Parker Fennelly and Arthur Allen (Feb 2.
 1935).